anenadic/2021-03-16-ttt-ssi-online/index.md

     </p>
   </li>
   <li>
-    <p> Prepare to teach a very short 90-second segment on the topic of your choosing (note that you will not be live coding in this segment).
+    <p> Prepare to teach a very short 90-second segment on the topic of your choosing (note that you will not be live coding/demonstrating in this segment).
 This can be a segment introducing your research or work or a topic of a lesson that your taught recently.
 You can use some visual aids if available, e.g. a slide (but this is not required!).
     </p>
   </li>
   <li>